vueuse/schema-org/docs/guide/setup/nuxt.md

 ### 4. Providing WebPage Data

-With the global schema provided in your layout files, you should now make add any extra metadata to your pages.
+With the global schema provided in your root component, you should now make add any extra metadata to your pages.

 At a minimum, you should have a page title for every page.